default-to-open/rpmdeplint/docs/rpmdeplint.rst

   test.

-  Packages are only considered to be available for dependency resolution if they are the latest version.
+  Packages are only considered to be available for dependency resolution if they are the latest version and not obsoleted by any other package.
   Therefore this check can detect problems where a package under test is updating an existing package in the repositories, but it no longer provides a requirement needed by some other package in the repositories.

 check-conflicts
   Checks for undeclared file conflicts in the given RPM packages: that is, when